10M2023/hello-world/README.md

 # hello-world

-This is my first entry into GitHub.
+This is my first entry in GitHub.